 West African Ritual Art

-The exhibit showcases circa fifty ritual objects – masks, sculptures, textiles, a hunter’s attire, as well as amulets made of wood and bone, all originating among West African peoples of the Baga, Ashanti, Dogon, Bamana, Yoruba, Senufo, Baule, Dan, Bobo, Mossi.
-The exhibited items date from the mid-twentieth and the second half of the twentieth century, mostly belonging to the gift-collection of Veda and Dr Zdravko Pečar, whoe were benefactors and initiators of the Museum of African Art.
-The exhibition is enriched with photographs and archival material that illustrate the meanings and ritual contexts in which the objects were used.
+The objects chosen for display are linked to religious practices and spiritual beliefs.
+Various spirits, ranging from ancestor figures to celestial spouses, agricultural mythical heroes or tutelary spirits are depicted on masks, sculptures, wooden figurines, amulets, textiles and a hunter attire.
+The exhibit showcases circa fifty ritual objects originating among West African peoples: the Baga, Ashanti, Dogon, Bamana, Yoruba, Senufo, Baule, Dan, Bobo, Mossi.
+The exhibited items date from the mid-twentieth and the second half of the twentieth century, mostly belonging to the gift-collection of Veda and Dr Zdravko Pečar, who were the benefactors and founders of the Museum of African Art.
+The exhibit is enriched with photographs, film and audio material, which illustrate the meanings and ritual contexts in which the objects were used.

-Exhibition curator: Aleksandra Prodanović Bojović, anthropologist/senior curator
+Exhibition curator: Aleksandra Prodanović Bojović, anthropologist